NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

 The application initializes BLE and scan modules before scanning and connecting to up to 19 other devices.
 For now, the module scans for a Thingy:52 over NAME and connects with it and subscribes to the Thingy:52 environmental and motion services.
 When connected, the nRF5340dk writes to the Thingy:52 to change the sample time and to toggle the lights off to reduce light pollution inside the hive.
-The nRF5340dk also scans for advertisements from a BroodMinder Weight, and reads weight measurements form the data message advertised.
+The nRF5340dk also scans for advertisements from a BroodMinder Weight, and reads weight measurements from the data message advertised.
 This module can easily be scaled to include other BroodMinder products.
 The nRF5340dk also connects to a cloud module (nRF9160dk/Thingy:91), and broadcasts sensordata and/or preprocessed data over NUS to the cloud module.
-As of now, this module supports only the configuration for one beehive.

 Firmware architecture
 =====================